Entanglement and secret-key-agreement capacities of bipartite quantum interactions and read-only memory devices: Entanglement distillation from bipartite quantum interactions

 Also, the capacities of bidirectional quantum communication protocols without any assistance are always less than or equal to the LOCC-assisted bidirectional quantum capacities.

-The following lemma will be useful in deriving upper bounds on the bidirectional quantum capacities in the forthcoming sections, and it represents a generalization of the amortization idea to the bidirectional setting (see \cite{BHLS03} in this context).
+The following lemma is useful in deriving upper bounds on the bidirectional quantum capacities in the forthcoming sections, and it represents a generalization of the amortization idea to the bidirectional setting (see \cite{BHLS03} in this context).